Connecting to a database

 associated resources and caches.
 Keep in mind that Go apps are long-lived

-processes, you may never need to manually Close()
+processes, so you may only need to manually close a session if you don't need

 // Closing session